hotosm/gh-workflows/docs/test_compose.md

 - Built into your container image at available under WORKDIR.
 - Mounted within the docker-compose.yml file under WORKDIR.

-2. PyTest must be installed for the dockerfile USER.
+2. The testing tool must be installed for the dockerfile USER.

 3. The service in the docker-compose.yml must have a tag override.